- Consensus mechanisms are a crucial part of a blockchain

 Examples: Bitcoin, Monero

-PoS involves investors ‘staking’ a number of coins in the project’s wallet and leaving the wallet running.
-The computer the wallet is running on helps verify transactions and gets a reward for doing so.
+Proof-of-stake involves investors ‘staking’ a number of coins in the project’s wallet and leaving the wallet running, which has the effect of helping to confirm transactions on the blockchain.
+The staker (often referred to as a ‘node’) gets rewarded for their work with payouts in the same coins at regular intervals.
 The investor can un-stake and sell these coins whenever they like.

-Proof-of-Stake is much less energy intensive and requires nothing more than a device and an internet connection, but it requires locking up coins and needs the device to be left on 24/7 for maximum benefit.
-Running a masternode, which involves locking up a larger number of coins, increases your reward.
+Proof-of-Stake is much less energy intensive and requires nothing more than a computing device and an internet connection, but it requires locking up coins and needs the device to be left on 24/7 for maximum benefit.
+It is also though to be less decentralised than PoW because it is easier for larger entities to control huge percentages of the overall pool, making attacks on the blockchian possible.

 Delegated Proof-of-Stake (DPoS)

-DPoS involves investors voting on who gets to validate the blocks, with generally around 21-100 elected delegates active at one time.
-Delegates can get voted out if they don’t deliver blocks on time.
+Delegated proof-of-stake requires investors to vote on who gets to validate the blocks (a ‘delegate’), with different blockchains having different numbers of delegates to verify transactions.
 Unlike with PoW and PoS, block creation is a collaborative rather than a competitive act, with production coordinated and timed between the delegates.
-This partial centralization allows for very quick block creation, but angers purists who favor full decentralization.
+This partial centralization allows for very quick block creation, while having PoS under the hood means that the blockchain is much more energy efficient than PoW blockchians.

 Examples: EOS, BitShares